AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 > This has implication that streaming query should not be used within Unit Of Work (within message handlers or any other transactional methods) to chaining other transactional actions (like sending a command or query).
 >

-#### Streaming Back-pressure
+#### Streaming back-pressure

-Back-pressure is an essential feature in reactive systems that allows consumers to control the data flow, ensuring they are not overwhelmed by the producer.
+Back-pressure (flow control) is an essential feature in reactive systems that allows consumers to control the data flow, ensuring they are not overwhelmed by the producer.
 The streaming query implements a pull-based back-pressure strategy, which means that the producer will emit data when the consumer is ready to receive it.

-Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's [HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).

-As a result, backpressure will not behave intuitively and will not propagate exact request signal from consumer to producer.
-HTTP/2 and Netty flow control has internal buffers based on message size, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
-Result is that the producer will send number of messages until it fills all the buffers, then backpressure will kick in.

-> **Hop to hop**
->
->Back-pressure signal is propagated per hop which is not an end to end connection,
-> which allows intermediate Axon Server to handle backpressure between two connections
-> and pre-fetch additional messages to increase overall performance.
->
+If you are using Axon Server, for more information see flow control [documentation](../../axon-server/performance/flow-control.md).

 #### Cancellation

 The streaming query can be implemented as an infinitive stream.
-Hence it's important to cancel it once the client is not interested in receiving any more data.
+Hence, it's important to cancel it once the client is not interested in receiving any more data.

-It's important to note that similar to backpressure, cancellation signal is per hop, meaning it's propagated over the network to Axon Server and then to producer, which can produce some latency in stream cancellation.
-Not to worry, any messages produced after consumer signaled cancellation will be ignored.

 ```java
 public Flux<CardSummary> consumer() {